Skip to content

 step('fetchUser', () => deps.fetchUser('1'), { key: 'user:1' });

-Severity: error | Autofix: No
+Severity: error

-// Bad - missing step ID
+// Bad — missing or computed step ID

 step(() => fetchUser('1'));

-step.parallel({ a: () => fetchA(), b: () => fetchB() });
+step.all({ a: () => fetchA(), b: () => fetchB() });

 step('fetchUser', () => fetchUser('1'));

-step.parallel('Fetch data', () => allAsync([fetchA(), fetchB()]));
+step.all('fetch', () => allAsync([fetchA(), fetchB()]));

-Severity: error | Autofix: Yes
+Severity: error • Autofix: yes

 // Bad — key option is useless without thunk